-Olam International isn’t exactly a household name.
+Olam International isn’t exactly a household name to many Americans.
 But this US$10 billion company based in Singapore invests in just about every agricultural product found in our kitchens.
 Olam has businesses in coffee, rubber, almonds, cacao, peanuts, rice and, of course, palm oil.
 The company recently announced its intention to build the largest palm oil plantation in Gabon.

 NGOs, including WWF and Mighty, responded in kind.
 Last year, Mighty issued a report accusing Olam of fueling deforestation worldwide from Indonesia to Gabon.
 The Washington, D.C.-based NGO insisted that despite Olam’s commitment to RSPO-certified palm oil, the company shunned transparency as it emerged from a minor palm oil player to one that has grown this particular business 20-fold since 2011.

 Criticism of the company came from all fronts: Last December, the Financial Times highlighted allegations that Olam cleared land at an excessive rate while endangering Gabon’s rich wildlife.

 But this week, Mighty said it reached an agreement with Olam to stop deforestation for palm oil and rubber development across its land concessions in Gabon.

 Former U.S. Rep. Henry Waxman, who is the chairman of Waxman Strategies, a communication firm that in part staffs Mighty, came together with Olam CEO Sunny Verghese on the compromise.

 For Mighty, this agreement is especially critical to preserve forests in Gabon, one of the last few countries on earth with most of its high forest cover still intact.
 The country of 1.7 million is home to rich wildlife ecosystems that house endangered species such as gorillas and chimpanzees.